Fast Shipping8-15 Days to Netherlands

 Organic Tian Mu Yun Wu tea is plucked during the early spring days near Grain Rain (谷雨, 6th solar term).
 To ensure quality, one bud and one leaf or one bud with two leaves (which just starts to open up, called 初展) is allowed to be hand-plucked.
 It is estimated that 1kg contains about 62,000 pieces of young shoots.

 云雾 (Yun Wu) literally means “cloud and mist,” is something of a generic name for green teas.
 In general, the higher the green teas are ranked, the milder the taste will be.
 Like most of the high grade green teas, Teavivre’s organic Tian Mu Yun Wu tea also has a delightfully light taste.
-But its stir-fried bean fragrance is not as prominent as others green teas when first infused.
 The flavor of this tea is very smooth and there is definitely some light fresh sweetness and briskness in each sip, which may remind you of the spring taste, sweet and long-lasting.

 This Organic Tian Mu Yun Wu Green Tea comes from Tianmu Mountain, located in Lin’an, northwest in Zhejiang Province, a distance of 84 kilometers away from Hangzhou.
 Tianmu in Chinese means the eyes on heaven.
 There is a pool on each top of east peak (elevation of 1480 meters) and west peak (elevation of 1506 meters) of Tianmu Mountain.
 The two pools look like the eyes that are watching the sky.
 This is how it was named.

 With elevation of 300 m to 1556 m, Tianmu Mountain is well-known for its typical forest ecosystem and landscape of middle subtropical regions.